nathaniel-morgan/Elo-Simulation/README.md

-# Elo_Simulation
+# Elo Simulation
-Simulating some elo's in R
+Simulating some elo's in R. This was also mainly to test out github integration into Rstudio.